College of Arms: Granting and proving descent of arms

+History

-In the past this issue of eligibility has been a source of great conflict between the heralds; such submissions are made on an officer for clients basis, which meant some 'unsuitability' was ignored in lieu of profit by past officers.
-Suitability rested on the phrase "eminent men", originally the test applied was one of wealth or social status, as any man entitled to bear a coat of arms was expected to be a gentleman.
+In the past this issue of eligibility has been a source of great conflict between the heralds; such submissions are made on an officer for clients basis, which meant some "unsuitability" was ignored in lieu of profit by past officers.
+Suitability rested on the phrase "eminent men"; originally the test applied was one of wealth or social status, as any man entitled to bear a coat of arms was expected to be a gentleman.
 By 1530, the heralds applied a property qualification, requiring successful candidates for a grant of arms to have an income from land of £10 per annum, or movable wealth of £300.
-However this was not always the case, in 1616 Ralph Brooke, York Herald, tricked Garter King of Arms, William Segar, into granting a coat of arms to Gregory Brandon, a common hangman, for a fee of 22 shillings.
-When the king found out he had them both imprisoned at Marshalsea, they were freed a few days later.
+However this was not always the case: in 1616 Ralph Brooke, York Herald, tricked Garter King of Arms, William Segar, into granting a coat of arms to Gregory Brandon, a common hangman, for a fee of 22 shillings (£1.10).
+When the king found out he had them both imprisoned at Marshalsea; they were freed a few days later.

+Current procedure

-The fee for the grant of arms is due when the memorial is submitted, the amount being laid out in the Earl Marshal's Warrant.
-As of 1 January 2022 the fees for a personal grant of arms, including a crest is £7,100, a grant to a non-profit body is £14,555 and to a commercial company is £21,690.
-This grant however does not include a grant of a badge, supporters or a standard, their inclusion into the grant requires extra fees.
+The fee for the grant of arms is due when the memorial is submitted; the amount is set out in the Earl Marshal's Warrant.
+As of 1 January 2024 the fees for a personal grant of arms, including a crest, is £8,950; a grant to a non-profit body is £18,415; and to a commercial company is £27,450.
+This grant may include a grant of a badge, supporters or a standard, depending on the letters patent.
 The fees mainly go towards commissioning the artwork and calligraphy on the vellum Letters Patent, which must be done by hand and is in a sense a work of art in itself, plus other administrative costs borne by the heralds, and for the upkeep of the College.

-Once the Earl Marshal has approved the petition he will issue his Warrant to the King of Arms, this will allow them to proceed with the granting of the arms.
-It is during this stage that the designing and formation of the arms begin.
+Once the Earl Marshal has approved the petition he will issue his Warrant to the King of Arms.
+This will allow them to proceed with the granting of the arms.
+Now the designing and formation of the arms begin.
 Although the King of Arms has full discretion over the composition of the arms, he will take into full account the wishes of the applicant.
 These will include allusions and references to the applicant's life and achievements.
-The design of any new coat of arms must abide by all the rules of heraldry as well as being entirely original and distinct from all previous arms recorded at the College's archives.
+The design of any new coat of arms must abide by all the rules of heraldry as well as being entirely original and distinct from all previous arms recorded in the College's archives.
 A preliminary sketch will then be approved and sent to the petitioner for approval.